yubai90/yubai90.github.io/README.md

 ## Publications

-1. Macroeconomic forecasting in a multi-country context, joint with <a href="https://www.qmul.ac.uk/sef/staff/andreacarriero.html/" style="color: blue"> A. Carriero</a>, <a href="https://www.clevelandfed.org/our-research/economists/todd-e-clark.aspx" style="color: blue"> T. E. Clark</a> and <a href="https://didattica.unibocconi.eu/mypage/index.php?IdUte=49257&cognome=MARCELLINO&nome=MASSIMILIANO&urlBackMy=" style="color: blue"> M. Marcellino</a>.  <b> Journal of Applied Econometrics </b>, *forthcoming*.
+1. Macroeconomic forecasting in a multi-country context, joint with <a href="https://www.qmul.ac.uk/sef/staff/andreacarriero.html/" style="color: blue"> A. Carriero</a>, <a href="https://www.clevelandfed.org/our-research/economists/todd-e-clark.aspx" style="color: blue"> T. E. Clark</a> and <a href="https://didattica.unibocconi.eu/mypage/index.php?IdUte=49257&cognome=MARCELLINO&nome=MASSIMILIANO&urlBackMy=" style="color: blue"> M. Marcellino</a>.  **Journal of Applied Econometrics**, *forthcoming*.

       <a href="papers/wp2202.pdf"> :arrow_down_small: [WP version] </a>

-2. A Monte Carlo comparison of GMM and QMLE estimators for short dynamic panel data models with spatial errors, joint with S. Zhou and Z. Fan. <b> Journal of Statistical Computation and Simulation </b> 88 (2), 376-409, 2018.
+2. A Monte Carlo comparison of GMM and QMLE estimators for short dynamic panel data models with spatial errors, joint with S. Zhou and Z. Fan. **Journal of Statistical Computation and Simulation** 88 (2), 376-409, 2018.

       <a href="papers/2018-JSCS-SDPM.pdf"> :arrow_down_small: [Published version] </a>